by Clay Mills

 Let’s talk about the BIG arrogant statement: “You can’t learn how to write songs.”

 Wow!
 I’ve heard this said by writers at all levels who feel they’ve been given the gift of songwriting, and everyone else in the world needs to accept that they should give up.
 This attitude exists at all levels from pro hit writers, indie screw-the-system writers, and aspiring writers who are “tops” in their little town.
 The funny thing is this statement often comes from writers who aren’t that good and could definitely learn a thing or two!
 Putting others down doesn’t mean you’re better!
 But, once again, why is songwriting different from any other art?
 There is a long line of famous sculptures and painters who apprenticed under masters before them.
 Are they less creative or inspiring than songwriters?
 Socrates was one of the greatest philosophers the world has ever known.
 A truly inspired mind.
 His prize student was Plato, who had his prize student, Aristotle.
 Three of the greatest influential minds in the history of the world.
 All of them believed in learning from teachers to further their art.
 Is there any songwriter alive at this moment who knew more than these three????
 Tiger Woods has a swing coach.
 Great Dancers have teachers, all of whom are inspired, artists.
 Even as a longtime pro songwriter I’ve picked up some great tips from books like Song Building.
 I never want to stop polishing my craft.

-I encourage songwriters not to fall into the trap of thinking, “My song came in a moment of great inspiration and is therefore perfect.”
+I encourage songwriters not to fall into the arrogant songwriter trap of thinking, “My song came in a moment of great inspiration and is therefore perfect.”